Case Studies:

 Initially water use rights were allocated to all villagers for buying and selling, then this system was later abandoned in favour of a less competitive system of user fees.

-Agricultural productivity increase : Improved watershed protection has generated high returns in the form of improved agricultural productivity due to greater water availability in the check dam and reduced soil erosion.
-Between 1977 and 1986, agricultural productivity increased 500% for wheat yields, 400% for maize, 30% for milk production.
-From 1979 to 1984, household income went up from about Rs.
-10,000 to Rs.
-15,000, with villagers earning about Rs.
-3,50,000 from milk sales and another Rs.
-1,00,000 or so from the collective sale of bhabbar grass (Agarwal & Narain, 1999).
+Agricultural productivity increase: Improved watershed protection has generated high returns in the form of improved agricultural productivity due to greater water availability in the check dam and reduced soil erosion.
+Between 1977 and 1986, agricultural productivity increased 500 per cent for wheat yields, 400 per cent for maize, and 30 per cent for milk production.
+From 1979 to 1984, household income went up from about Rs.10,000 to Rs.15,000, with villagers earning about Rs.
+3,50,000 from milk sales and another Rs.1,00,000 or so from the collective sale of bhabbar grass (Agarwal & Narain, 1999).

 In the 1990s the forest yielded nearly US$3,000 worth of grass annually.
-However, this led to a steep increase in government charges for the extraction of babbahr grass from public forests.
+However, this led to a steep increase in government charges for the extraction of bhabbar grass from public forests.

-Avoided costs: siltation in Sukhna Lake fell by 95%, saving the city of Chandigarh about US$200,000 annually in dredging and related costs.
-Vegetation cover on the hillside increased from thirteen trees per hectare to 1,292 trees per hectare, raising the value of the forest to an estimated US$20 million capable of generating at least US$700,000 per annum.
+Avoided costs: siltation in Sukhna Lake fell by 95 per cent, saving the city of Chandigarh about US$200,000 annually in dredging and related costs.
+Vegetation cover on the hillside increased from 13 trees per hectare to 1,292 trees per hectare, raising the value of the forest to an estimated US$20 million capable of generating at least US$700,000 per annum.

 Environmental